 - There is an open wound associated with the break.

-- You have a medical condition that may affect your healing - for example, diabetes, heart failure, peripheral arterial disease, HIV.
+- You have a medical condition that may affect your healing - for example, diabetes, heart failure, peripheral arterial disease.

 - You are taking oral steroids.

 You should go to an accident and emergency department if: